teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     `data.factoids.read` capability provides exact lookup, a 60-key bounded list and a 10-entry top view through the invocation channel.
 Reads work in `observe`, never increment `hits`, expose no SQL and adopt no command.
+20. **MB759 — pure factoid command adoption:** complete in source.
+The inert `factoids-v3` package adopts only `factoid` and `factoids`; `off`, disable and unload preserve the saved built-ins, while `observe` shadows without a second visible answer or recall mutation.

 The quote path is stabilized and receives no further expansion here.
-After MB758, a separate reviewed milestone may build an inert `factoids-v3` package and adopt only the pure `factoid`/`factoids` readers behind the reversible fallback bridge. `whatis` must wait for a distinct recall-counter authority;
-`learn` and `forget` require a separately reviewed write capability.
+After MB759, `whatis` must wait for a distinct recall-counter authority; `learn` and `forget` require a separately reviewed write capability.
+Until then, a live pilot may promote only the two pure readers on one development channel and must retain immediate policy rollback.

 ## Extraction order